Skip to content

 Due to the complexity of LaTeX, the dependency scanning is not perfect.

-When `inp_path` is a relative path,
+When any of these paths is a relative path,

 it is interpreted in the same way as the LaTeX compiler would resolve it.

-You can also hide lines from the dependency scanner by adding `%REPREP ignore`.
+You can also hide lines from the dependency scanner by adding `%REPREP ignore`

 """